jeremiahflaga/jeremiahflaga.github.io-OLD/pages/memorabilia/quotes/tdd-quotes.md

 So
  -->

-...I would like to convince myself and my fellow software developers to embrace TDD. :smile:
+...
+I would like to convince myself and my fellow software developers to embrace TDD. :smile:

 Ergo, these quotes...